 1. Children's Factory Soft Tunnel Climber

-This set from Children’s Factory is perfect for creative toddlers and younger babies from ages nine months to three years.
+This set from Children’s Factory is perfect for creative toddlers and younger babies from 8 months to 3 years old.

-What your toddler will love the most is that they can pull the Velcro blocks apart and arrange them as they please.
-The blocks are soft, colorful and easy to wipe clean.
+Your toddler will love pulling the Velcro blocks apart and arranging them as they please.
+The blocks are soft, colorful, and easy to wipe clean.

 In this set, you’ll get a tunnel, a staircase, a slide, and a floor mat.
 Perfect for tumbling, crawling, and climbing.

 2. Eezy Peezy Monkey Bars Tower

 Thanks to Eezy Peezy, we can now have monkey bars indoors too, as long as we have an open space to set them up and break them down again.

 This climbing toy is basically a dome full of bars.
 The construction is light and easy to assemble with secure self-locking springs.
 It can support up to 150 pounds.

 The “wow” factor is the bright color.
-However, it’s fair to mention that this is for those who already have some experience with climbing.
-Suitable for children up to six years of age.
+However, we recommend this climber for kids who already have some experience with climbing — up to 6 years of age.

 3. Step2 Naturally Playful Woodland Climber

-Bring the outdoors inside with the Woodland climber, which features two climbing walls, steps, and a slide.
+Bring the outdoors inside with the Woodland climber.
+It features two climbing walls, steps, and an indoor slide.

 There’s also a small deck with two steering wheels to navigate the forest.
-It’s suitable for children from two to eight years.
+It’s suitable for children from 2 to 8 years of age.
 With a maximum weight capacity of 240 pounds, even mom can try it out.

 Your child can also use this climber outdoors, though you might need someone to help carry it.
 It weighs just over 80 pounds.
 Once outdoors, you can transform the bottom portion into a sandbox.
-While indoors, that same section can be used for storage, or as a hideout.
+While indoors, that same section can be used for storage or as a hideout.